Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Marriage

-The marriage of Maria Beatrix was pre-arranged by her father already in 1845; in 1847 she married Juan de Borbón y Braganza (1822-1887), Count of Montizón, grandson of the Spanish king Carlos IV and son of the Carlist claimant Carlos V. The marriage was conditioned by equally reactionary, anti-liberal, legitimist views held by the two dynasties.
+The marriage of Maria Beatrix was pre-arranged by her father already in 1845; in 1847 she married Juan de Borbón y Braganza (1822–1887), Count of Montizón, grandson of the Spanish King Charles IV and son of the Carlist claimant Infante Carlos María Isidro of Spain.
+The marriage was conditioned by equally reactionary, anti-liberal, legitimist views held by the two dynasties.
 The couple settled in Modena but they soon had to flee the revolution of 1848.
 In 1848 in Laibach, when on their way from Trieste to Vienna, Maria Beatrix gave birth to their first son Carlos.
-Once re-established, and because Vienna was also undergoing tumultuous revolutionary period, they decided to join Juan’s brother in London; by train and carriages the couple made it across Europe.
+Once re-established, and because Vienna was also undergoing a tumultuous revolutionary period, they decided to join Juan's brother in London; by train and carriages the couple made it across Europe.
 In the English capital their second son Alfonso was born in 1849.
 The family returned to Modena in 1851, once Francis V had quashed the rebellion and re-assumed power.

 Unlike his father, Juan de Borbón started to develop increasingly liberal views; this produced conflict between the spouses, as he objected to his sons having been educated "to become Jesuits".
 Juan clashed also with his brother-in-law, Francis V. The confrontation climaxed in an open showdown; the duke ordered Juan out of his possessions.
 It has been eventually agreed that the couple would separate; Francis V agreed to pay Juan a lifetime pension.
 In 1852 the latter settled in London, where he later entered into an intimate relationship with an English commoner and had 2 children.
 However, Maria Beatrix and Juan remained married until the death of Juan in 1887.
 The two maintained some scarce and rather formal correspondence at least until the early 1870s.